China's potential mRNA COVID vaccine weaker against Omicron-study

-BEIJING, Feb 15 (Reuters) - A Chinese mRNA vaccine candidate showed a sharp drop in neutralizing antibody activity against Omicron than against the non-mutated coronavirus in a small study, but a booster readily induced antibody production in animal tests, a research paper said.
+BEIJING, Feb 15 (Reuters) - A Chinese mRNA vaccine candidate showed a sharp drop in neutralising antibody activity against Omicron in a small study, but a booster readily induced antibody production in animal tests, researchers said.

 It is China's locally developed mRNA (messenger RNA) vaccine candidate furthest along in trial progress.
 The country has yet to approve mRNA vaccines developed locally or overseas, but has vaccinated 87.1% of its population using several domestically developed shots based on other technologies.

-In a lab study analysing samples from 11 vaccinated people, eight demonstrated "low but detectable" neutralization activity against Omicron, researchers said in a letter to editors published in the journal Cell Research.
+In a lab study analysing samples from 11 vaccinated people, eight demonstrated "low but detectable" neutralisation activity against Omicron, researchers said in a letter to editors published in the journal Cell Research.

 The neutralising antibody level against Omicron showed a 47-fold reduction compared with the level against a "wild-type" that contains no major mutations, said the paper published on Monday.